where does it hurt?

 - Pain that persists beyond a few weeks

-At Spine Institute of North America, our top priority is to offer a diagnosis for your shoulder pain, then work out an individualized treatment plan.
+At Spine INA, our top priority is to offer a diagnosis for your shoulder pain, then work out an individualized treatment plan.
 No two patients are alike, which means our treatments will be as varied as those we care for.
 However, we make it our goal to begin with conservative choices first and foremost.
 This could include physical therapy, medication, compresses for the affected area, or a combination of these minimally invasive options.

 Treatment options might include: